-There are also live events in many places for Asteroid Day.
-Find an Asteroid Day event near you
+There are also live local events for Asteroid Day all around the world.
+Find an Asteroid Day event near you.

 Here’s the premise of Asteroid Day, in the words of co-founder Dr. Brian May, astrophysicist, guitarist and songwriter for the band Queen: